UP | HOME

 Add the -U or --unambiguous option if you want unambiguous automata to be produced.
 An automaton is unambiguous if any word is recognized by at most one accepting run of the automaton (however a word can be rejected by multiple runs, so unambiguous automata can be non-deterministic).

-The following example is an ambiguous Büchi automaton, because the are two ways to accept a run that repeats continuously the configuration \(\bar ab\).
+The following example is an ambiguous Büchi automaton, because there are two ways to accept a run that repeats continuously the configuration \(\bar ab\).

 ltl2tgba -B 'GFa -> GFb' -d